 - Utilize the Owen alumni network to learn more about careers, functional areas and industries.
 Connect through VUConnect or use the LinkedIn University sort feature.

 Step 2: Discover and Evaluate Options

 - Evaluate options in light of self-assessment and industry/market information.

-- Develop a focus based on your preference for Functional Area, Industry and Geography.
+- Develop a focus based on your preference for Function, Industry & Geography.

 - Perform a gap analysis based on what you have to offer now and what employers seek for your career focus; establish priorities and set goals to address your gaps.

 - Create yourCommunications Strategies Checklist, which consists of your Resume, References, Cover Letter template, LinkedIn profile, Email signature line, personal Business Card, Job Search Plan and verbal strategies.

 - Select and implement a method for detailing your job search activities, contacts, referrals and applications.